Madeira on a budget – transport

 Public buses – Public transportation system in Madeira

-Public transport in Madeira isn’t perfect.
-There are multiple public transport companies and to each one of them, we need different tickets.
+Public transport on Madeira Island isn’t perfect.
+There are multiple public transport companies and for each one of them, we need different tickets.
 Four (of five, if you count also Servico Interurbano) different companies for such a small island as Madeira, are, in my opinion, a few too many.

 On some routes, buses do not operate very frequently.
-To some places, we can get with more than one company, but there are also places, where no buses go (such as Pico do Arieiro).
+To some places, we can get with more than one company, but there are also top tourist attractions, where no buses go (such as Pico do Arieiro peak or the magical Fanal Forest).
 The timetables are sometimes hard to decipher, so it is much easier to ask a local or check the journey suggestions on Google Maps.

-Apart from that, bus ticket prices in Madeira are cheap, and it is definitely a good option for budget travel between different places on the island.
+Apart from that, bus ticket prices in Madeira are cheap, and it is definitely a good option for budget transfers between some of the places on the island.

-You can recognize the companies by the colour of their buses:
+You can recognize the companies by the color of their buses:

-Funchal city buses are all yellow, while suburban buses have only a yellow stripe.
+Funchal (the biggest city on Madeira) city buses are all yellow, while suburban buses have only a yellow stripe.
 SAM’s buses are green.
-Watch out for companies Rodoeste & EACL, because both have red stripes.
+Watch out for companies Rodoeste & EACL, because both of them operate with buses with red stripes on them.

-Public buses to and from the Madeira Airport are operated by SAM.
-With these cheap buses, we will reach most of the hotels in Funchal.
+Public buses to and from the Madeira Airport are operated by the company SAM.
+With these cheap buses, we will reach most of the hotels in Funchal located in or around the city center and the hotel district.

 A single ticket costs only 5 euro, and a return ticket (valid for an entire year) – 8 euro.
 Child ticket (6 to 11 years) costs only 2,5 euro, and younger kids travel for free.
-Tickets can be bought in the bus.
+Tickets can be purchased inside the bus.

 How to find the stop of the airport bus in Madeira?
 No worries, you can not miss it.
 The bus stop is located just in front of the Arrivals exit.
 To be exact, on the right of the taxi stands, and just next to the famous Cristiano Ronaldo monument (see pictures below).